Over the Sea's Edge

 What the reviews say:

-"Dave Reese in twentieth-century Ohio is transported, through a mysterious coincidence of personalities, into Dewi Rhys, a dog-boy in Wales at “ a strange and frightening time when brutality and chivalry rode the same horse.”
-He attaches himself to a princeling-master who escapes from plotters and murderers by sailing from Britain to those mythical western lands of Antiilia and the golden orchards of Avalon.
+"Dave Reese in twentieth-century Ohio is transported, through a mysterious coincidence of personalities, into Dewi Rhys, a dog-boy in Wales at “a strange and frightening time when brutality and chivalry rode the same horse.”
+He attaches himself to a princeling-master who escapes from plotters and murderers by sailing from Britain to those mythical western lands of Antillia and the golden orchards of Avalon.
 So Dave-Dewi returns eerily to a New World that was already very old when Columbus refound it.
-His adventures among the pre-Columbian peoples are richly complicated and exciting... --Philippa Pearce in THE GUARDIAN
+His adventures among the pre-Columbian peoples are richly complicated and exciting..." --Philippa Pearce in THE GUARDIAN

 "...the whole is a fascinating and daring exploration of the meaning of identity and the quest for personal realization within the limiting circle of time." — Horn Book